-On 'User Needs'
+On 'User needs'

-A comprehensive list of recommendations from WP1 can be found at https://kepler-polar.eu/deliverables/ on 'Maritime and research sector needs' (D1.1), 'Community-based observing and societal needs' (D1.2), and 'Climate and weather forecasting needs' (D1.3) together with a 'Stakeholder requirements synthesis' D1.4.
+A comprehensive list of recommendations from WP1 can be found at https://keplerpolar.eu/deliverables on 'Maritime and research sector needs' (D1.1), 'Community-based observing and societal needs' (D1.2), and 'Climate and weather forecasting needs' (D1.3) together with a 'Stakeholder requirements synthesis' D1.4.
 Here we highlight some of the recommendations and suggestions:

-• High latitude communications do exist in remote polar regions, but continue to be extremely limited.
+- High latitude communications do exist in remote Polar Regions, but continue to be extremely limited.
 Users operating in remote land or sea areas without a stable internet connection may find it difficult to access critical information and data for situational awareness.
 Although we acknowledge that this cannot be solved by Copernicus alone, actions should be taken to improve the situation.
-At least the awareness of the problem should be raised in the Copernicus programme to the relevant bodies, e.g. European Defence Agency (EDA) Governmental Satellite Communications (GOVSATCOM). in all investigated sectors from marine transportation to communitybased monitoring, and the acceptance of these principles is increasing on all involved levels ranging from the shipowner, community members, scientists, government and other funding agencies.
-We encourage all actors to engage all levels of users via Co-development, co-production, and co-management strategies.
+At least the awareness of the problem should be raised in the Copernicus programme to the relevant bodies, e.g. European Defence Agency (EDA) Governmental Satellite Communications (GOVSATCOM). - A recurring recommendation from users is the need for information that is easily understood and available in familiar and standard data formats.
+This includes being able to easily access the information from multiple sources without having to encounter bandwidth-intensive formats and issues.
+The standard format usually includes Encoded Formats (ENCs), ice charts in various standard graphics formats such as JPG, GIF, and PDF, and JPEG2000 for raw satellite data when used. - The increase of sea ice information provision should include better dissemination, tools and training of different data products for non-specialists.
+Issues with end-users' understanding of multiple products have been a critical challenge regarding the user uptake of new products.
+This training should take place in collaboration with the existing intermediate-user service providers.